cryptoquantique/TuRiNG-A-PUF-randomness-test-suite/src/README.md

 ## File Arrangement
 The files are arranged so that the top folder holds the files running the tests, as well as some formatting files that make the implementation compatible with the test files.
-The tests themselves are contained in the randomness_testsuite-master subfolder.
+The tests themselves are contained in the randomness_testsuite subfolder.

 ## Acknowledgement
 The implementations of the tests found here are based on those found here https://github.com/stevenang/randomness_testsuite , with some minor modifications.